Picking Favorites

 He fixed things often and silently.
 Grandpa just cared about things working.
 He had an instinct for not just broken things but soon to be broken things.

 A lovely tribute from Dr. Cat Hicks to her grandpa.
-I really resonate with the characterization of craft” as both action, through care and empathy, and as observation, through noticing the constraints/tradeoffs, and weathering and anticipating their effects.
+I really resonate with the characterization of “craft” as both action, through care and empathy, and as observation, through noticing the constraints/tradeoffs, and weathering and anticipating their effects.

-This guide is an interactive deep dive into the d attribute, otherwise known as the path data.
+attribute, otherwise known as the path data.
 It’s the post I wish I had when I first learned about SVG paths!
 Along the way, we’ll learn about the different types of path commands and how to use them to draw various icons.

 Fantastic interactive article from Nanda Syahrasyad.
 I love this kind of stuff.